All Products

 </build>

-2. After you add the plug-in, in the home directory of the project, run the Maven command mvn clean package for packaging.
-Then, you can view the FatJar package in the target directory.
+2. After you add the plug-in, run the mvn clean package command in the project's root directory.
+The FatJar file is generated in the target directory.

-3. Start the application by running the following Java command:
+3. Start the application using a Java command.

 java -Dvipserver.server.port=8080 -Dpandora.location=/Users/{$username}/.m2/repository/com/taobao/pandora/taobao-hsf.sar/dev-SNAPSHOT/taobao-hsf.sar-dev-SNAPSHOT.jar -jar sc-vip-server-0.0.1-SNAPSHOT.jar

-Note The path specified in -Dpandora.location must be a full path that is placed before sc-vip-server-0.0.1-SNAPSHOT.jar.
+Note The path specified by -Dpandora.location must be an absolute path and must be placed before the -jar argument.

-You can modify pandora-boot-maven-plugin by setting excludeSar to false so that taobao-hsf.sar is automatically added to the package during packaging.
+You can modify the pandora-boot-maven-plugin configuration by setting excludeSar to false.
+This automatically includes taobao-hsf.sar in the package.

 <plugin>